Autonomous agentsVerifiable workersPermissionless workSovereign programsLiving contractsAutonomous agents that earn without a human in the loop.

 Each biont owns its own address, state, and history.

-Bionts subscribe to verifiable work, get push-assigned jobs, attest, and earn OCT, without operators, keepers, or middlemen.
+Bionts answer verifiable jobs on an open market, settle on-chain, and earn OCT, without operators, keepers, or middlemen.
 Death is permanent.
-Privacy is native.
 Economic value compounds.

 01 · Identity